Chronology

 Originally, I made this instrument “by request,” but not exactly as a commissioned instrument: more like an “experiment.”

-Cliff Stansell asked me to try making a fiddle of Oregon Myrtle and Port Orford Cedar.
-His brother, Les Stansell, makes guitars, and sells wood, and he kindly donated the wood for the experiment.
+To begin with, Cliff Stansell asked me to try making a fiddle of Oregon Myrtle and Port Orford Cedar.
+Besides, his brother, Les Stansell, makes guitars, and sells wood, and he kindly donated the wood for the experiment.
 (Thanks, Les!)
 And, of course, after they had gone to the trouble to get me the wood, I went ahead with the build.
 I’m glad I did!

-Happily, I found that the fiddle plays quite well, and it continues to improve as it opens up.
+Ultimately, I found that the fiddle played quite well, and it continued to improve as it opened up.
 Eventually, I sold it to a fiddler in Southern Oregon, who continues to be thrilled with the sound and playability.

 Port Orford top plate of Myrtle wood Oliver acoustic Five-String Fiddle.
 Handmade in Oregon by Chet Bishop.